space-wizards/docs/src/en/general-development/setup/server-hosting-tutorial.md

 [`SS14.Watchdog`](https://github.com/space-wizards/SS14.Watchdog/) (codename Ian) is our server-hosting wrapper thing, similar to TGS for BYOND (but much simpler for the time being).
 It handles auto updates, monitoring, automatic restarts, and administration.
 We recommend you use this for proper deployments.

 ### Installation
-[`Refeer to this`](https://docs.spacestation14.com/en/server-hosting/setting-up-ss14-watchdog.html) for intructions on building and configuring Watchdog.
+[`Refer to this`](https://docs.spacestation14.com/en/server-hosting/setting-up-ss14-watchdog.html) for instructions on building and configuring Watchdog.

 ### Server Instance Folder